The Bethe-Ansatz approach to the $\mathcal N=4$ superconformal index at finite rank: The SU(3) index

 \subsection{Numerical investigation}

 The integral expression of the $\mathcal N=4$ SU($N$) SCI (\ref{SCI:N=4:integral}) reduces to a two-dimensional integral for the $N=3$ case as

 where $z_3=1/(z_1z_2)$.
 We can obtain the SU(3) index directly by evaluating the integral (\ref{I:SU(3):num}) numerically.
 We confirmed in several examples that the numerical integral matches the analytic result for $\mathcal I_\text{standard}(y_q,p,q)$ from the BA formula (\ref{eq:SCI:BA:N=3}) in the Cardy-like limit.
 See Fig. \ref{SU(3):num:BA}.
 This means that the non-standard contribution $\mathcal I_\text{non-standard}(y_q,p,q)$ in (\ref{eq:SCI:BA:N=3}), which plays an important role in the low-temperature limit as we have observed in (\ref{eq:SCI:BA:N=3:lowT}), is suppressed in the Cardy-like limit compared to the standard one $\mathcal I_\text{standard}(y_q,p,q)$.
-From this observation, we conjecture that, for a generic rank of the gauge group $N$,
+In short, we have

-in the Cardy-like limit where the sum is over all the contributions from the known standard solutions denoted by three integers $\{N/n,n,r\}$ in \cite{Hong:2018viz}. {\it In the Cardy-like limit the Standard BAE solutions are sufficient to approximate the full SCI up to exponentially suppressed corrections in all ranges of the fugacities.} It follows, from our direct numerical investigations, that the non-standard solutions are exponentially suppressed in ${\cal O}(e^{-1/|\tau|})$ in the Cardy-like limit.
+for the $N=3$ case.
+This Cardy-like asymptotics (\ref{I:I-st}) has already been anticipated for $N\leq4$ in \cite{ArabiArdehali:2019orz} by investigating a dominant holonomy configuration among various $C$-center saddles and comparing its contribution to the Cardy-like asymptotics of the SCI with numerical results: in the context of BA approach, $C$-center saddles correspond to standard BAE solutions.
+However, it has been shown that the Cardy-like asymptotics (\ref{I:I-st}) is \underline{not} valid for $N=5,6$ in \cite{ArabiArdehali:2019orz}.
+Hence for a general $N$, we expect non-standard BAE solutions affect the Cardy-like asymptotics of the SCI beyond the exponentially suppressed level.
+Refer to section 4.2.2 of \cite{ArabiArdehali:2019orz} for some examples of such non-standard BAE solutions.

 Let us conclude this section with a numerical exploration of one non-standard solution to highlight some of its puzzling properties.
 We have already observed in (\ref{eq:SCI:BA:N=3:lowT}) that the standard contribution does not give the complete SU(3) index beyond the Cardy-like limit.
 We also pointed to the culprit -- a complex 1-dimensional continuous family of BAE solutions including a special point (\ref{sol:BAE:N=3:NS}).
 Such solution cannot be taken into account in the conventional BA formula (\ref{eq:SCI:BA}) because the formula implicitly assumes that all the BAE solutions are isolated.
 We explore this issue with a numerical example more explicitly.
 Recall that the BA formula of the index (\ref{eq:SCI:BA}) is derived from integration over the first $N-1$ holonomies along the annulus \cite{Benini:2018mlo}